-All worktop and product surfaces are cut to bespoke measurements, so that you get everything just the way you want your kitchen worktop design.
+All worktop and product surfaces are cut to bespoke measurements, so that you get everything just the way you want in designing your kitchen worktop.
 Cuts made in the stone are carefully measured to ensure that we maximise on what we can get out of a slab - this level of care is

 extremely important and provides a huge saving if we can minimize the quantity of slabs needed to complete your project. this also ensures that we have enough remaining material to offer upstands, splashbacks and windowsills to compliment your bespoke worktop surface.

 Most cut outs are standard and included in the cost, however, you may require other cuts and these will be determined during the consultation period.
 Standard cuts include: Sinks, Hobs, Taps Holes, Draining Grooves.
 Other cuts may include Pop-Up Sockets, additional draining Grooves and holes, large radius Curves, End panels etc... the final cutting process is polishing all required edges to a smooth edge profile of your choosing, we offer a range of standard edges, but if you would like something a little fancier there are several choices.

 Depending on the material and what sizes are available ('Standard' or 'Jumbo') your worktops are cut to maximising on veins or elements that you wish featured in the stone and also to ensure that we can get the most out of your the slab of material to save the purchasing of an additional slab.
 These cuts have to be made very carefully as you may wish to have the pattern running up through any upstands or splashback to keep the continuity of the vein flowing through your kitchen worktops.

 Standard thickness of materials are 20mm and 30mm, however, some quartz and most procleain materials are available in 6mm and 12mm.
 Corian only has 1 material at 19mm thickness the majority are 6mm and 12mm.